 what is your budget?

 Next, you need to know the budget you have for your property.
-Generally, it is made up of savings and a loan that you will have to take out with a bank.

 Before taking any steps, you must ask yourself about the financial aspect.
 You must know your budget.